scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 1. Paste in and customize the post's front matter.

-You can copy the front matter from [this GoogleDoc](https://docs.google.com/document/d/1OWBTybWrpZuesu8BQVQTbpXMkIC5p-nyAW26DV7r_A4/edit?usp=sharing) (which also uses color highlighting to ID which things you can customize, and which you *must* customize).
+You can copy the front matter from [this GoogleDoc](https://docs.google.com/document/d/1OWBTybWrpZuesu8BQVQTbpXMkIC5p-nyAW26DV7r_A4/edit?usp=sharing) (which uses color highlighting to differentiate between things you could and must customize).
 An example of post front matter and explanation of each line follows:

 ```markdown
 ---